hashicorp/boundary/README.md

 ### KMS
-Currently, two keys within the KMS are required: one for authenticating other cluster components, which must be accessible by both Controllers and Workers; and one for encrypting secret values in the database, which need only be accessible to Controllers.
-These keys can be changed over time, and key derivation is used extensively to avoid key sprawl of these high-value keys.
+Currently, two keys within the KMS are required: one for authenticating other cluster components, which must be accessible by both controllers and workers; and one for encrypting secret values in the database, which only needs to be accessible to controllers.
+You can change these keys over time, and key derivation is used extensively to avoid key sprawl of these high-value keys.
 If available, other keys can be used for other purposes, such as